 Although youth cigarette use has decreased, this decline is now being offset by increases in other products like electronic vaping products – which is creating a new generation of Nevadans who are at risk of nicotine addiction.

-It is REQUIRED that all Nevada tobacco retailer update and post signage reflecting the age change to 21.
+It is REQUIRED that all Nevada tobacco retailer post signage reflecting that the legal sales age is 21.